Air Power and Ground Forces

 The 1960s found Marines fighting communism in the swamps and jungles of Vietnam while at the same time pioneering America’s entry into space.
 The first U.S. combat troops brought into this Southeast Asian conflict, American Marines landed at Da Nang in 1965, supported by F-4B Phantom IIs and A-4D Skyhawks.
 From Hue to Chu Lai to Khe Sanh, Marines on the ground depended on their “Flying Leathernecks.”
 And in 1962, Marine Corps Col. John Glenn became the first American astronaut to orbit the earth, a voyage lasting less than five hours.
 (In 1998, Glenn returned to space as the oldest American to do so, with 144 orbits over nine days).

-Marines have deployed to many exotic locations, from operations in Grenada and Panama to the protection of American Embassies under attack around the world, before being called upon in Operation Desert Storm, Operation Iraqi Freedom, and, currently, Operation Enduring Freedom.
+Marines have deployed to many exotic locations, from operations in Grenada and Panama to the protection of American Embassies under attack around the world, before being called upon in Operation Desert Storm, Operation Iraqi Freedom, Operation Enduring Freedom, and, currently, Operation Inherent Resolve.

-As America moves into the 21st century, newer, more modern technology is moving into the air, with the tilt-wing MV-22 Osprey proving itself in operations around the globe and the first operational F-35B squadron now in service.
+As America moves into the 21st century, newer, more modern technology is moving into the air, with the tilt-wing MV-22 Osprey proving itself in operations around the globe and the first operational F-35B squadrons are now in service both within the United States and overseas.
 Nevertheless, the one thing that will never change is the United States Marine Corps partnership between those on the ground and those in the sky.